 You can record them in your journal.
 We grow as a person when we learn from our lessons.
 Recording them on your journal helps you to remember them more.

 Another benefit, journaling sometimes gives you interesting revelations about yourself which you wouldn’t have normally thought about.

-2. Write about your goals and record progress
+2. you can Write about your goals and measure progress

 Instead of simply writing about your days, you can also use journaling to keep track of your life.
 It helps in planning your life as you want it to be.

 You can have a goal tracker or a habit tracker drawn (or dedicate a separate section for it).
 And at the end of each day, evaluate how much you did accomplish.

 It helps in not losing focus on your goals and acts as a reminder of why you want to achieve a certain goal.
 When you write down your goals, you are committing yourself to do it.
 It reminds your brain that this is important for you and thus your brain causes you to notice more opportunities which help in achieving them.

 Having a written plan in your journal will help you kick procrastination habit and bring more order in your life by getting things done.

 - How to overcome procrastination caused by fear